How to Make a Messaging App like WhatsApp, Telegram, Slack (Updated)

 Chat apps built on top of Firebase is a great example of such architectures.
 In case if you don’t know, think about Firebase as a set of preconfigured rules for building your apps where you only have to work on the front end, most of the app’s backend logic would already be built.
 Remember how I tackled scalability problems earlier, with Firebase, you won’t be needing to do that and they’ll handle most of the things for you.

-Here’s what a chat app architecture using Firebase looks like
+Here’s what a messaging app architecture using Firebase looks like

 That’s it.
 Simple, efficient and fast